 - The current telemedicine service that meets the delivery method requirements specified in Texas Occupations Code §111.005(a)(3).

-The valid practitioner-patient relationship can be established through a call coverage agreement established in accordance with Texas Medical Board (TMB) administrative rules in 22 TAC §177.20.
+A call coverage agreement established in accordance with Texas Medical Board (TMB) administrative rules in 22 TAC §177.20.

 A distant site provider should provide patients who receive a telemedicine service with guidance on the appropriate follow-up care.